mkshadyf/pointmebooking/src/lib/core/auth/README.md

 ## Important Notice: Auth Service Consolidation

-> **DEPRECATED**: The simplified auth service (`auth-service.ts`) is deprecated and will be removed in a future version.
+> **REMOVED**: The simplified auth service (`auth-service.ts`) has been removed.
 Please use the comprehensive auth service from `@/lib/supabase/services/auth/auth.service.ts` instead.

-This directory contains a compatibility layer for the authentication service that forwards calls to the comprehensive auth service.
-This approach allows for a gradual migration without breaking existing code.
+This directory now contains only a compatibility layer that re-exports the comprehensive auth service.
+All functionality has been moved to the comprehensive auth service.

 ## Migration Guide

 ### For Component Usage

-**Old approach (deprecated):**
+**Old approach (no longer available):**
 ```tsx
 import { useAuthService } from '@/hooks/auth/useAuthService';